 It’s no secret that obtaining a facelift requires a significant financial investment.
-Facelifts require weeks of recovery, are one of the most costly cosmetic operations, and result in a permanent alteration to your face.
-Needless to say, this is a serious surgery that is not recommended for everyone.
-However, there are a number of less invasive alternatives available to people seeking to tighten and lift facial skin without undergoing surgery.
+Facelifts require weeks of recovery, are one of the most costly cosmetic operations, and result in a permanent facial alteration.
+Needless to say, this serious surgery is not recommended for everyone.
+However, many less invasive alternatives are available to people seeking to tighten and lift facial skin without surgery.
 Thread lifts are an example of this kind of option.

-A thread lift is a term that refers to the act of lifting a thread.
+A thread lift is a term that refers to lifting a thread

-The thread lift is a minimally invasive surgical treatment that is used to treat facial skin and soft tissue laxity associated with aging.
+The thread lift is a minimally invasive surgical treatment used to treat facial skin and soft tissue laxity associated with aging.
 Typically, clinicians use a fine needle to thread a thread with little barbs or cones that capture the soft tissue [as it is drawn through].
-He says that it is via this grabbing and tugging of the thread that the soft face tissue is elevated.
+He says that the soft face tissue is elevated via this grabbing and tugging of the thread.
 The effects might persist between two and six months.
-Typically, we’ll utilize PDO (or polydioxanone, a kind of polymer) threads, which are self-dissolving sutures that disintegrate over time in your body.
+Typically, we’ll utilize PDO (or polydioxanone, a kind of polymer) threads, self-dissolving sutures that disintegrate over time in your body.
 Depending on the location of the face or neck being treated, therapists may use relatively smooth threads or bigger barbed threads that may provide maximum lifting but are not recommended for places with thinner skin, such as the forehead.
-Although thread lifts are most often used to correct jowls (abnormally loose skin behind the chin), brow, neck, and cheek thread lifts are also popular.
+Although thread lifts are often used to correct jowls (abnormally loose skin behind the chin), brow, neck, and cheek thread lifts are also popular.

 “Over the years, the thread lift has developed to do functions other than skin tightening,” Dr. Alhallak of Albany Cosmetic and Laser Centre in Edmonton explains.
 “It is currently also used to increase the volume of hollow areas and lines.
 They may operate similarly to a filler in the smile line region while also increasing the smoothness and texture of the skin.”